andymeneely/squib/README.md

 If you want to make a deck that has some portrait and some landscape cards, I recommend you use multiple `Squib::Deck`s.
 The pixel size of a given card is designed to not change thorughout the life of a `Squib::Deck`.
 To work with landscape cards, there is a `rotate` option on `save_png` so you can render your print-on-demand PNGs in portrait but keep everything else oriented toward landscape.
 The following example demonstrates how to do this, found [here](https://github.com/andymeneely/squib/tree/master/samples/portrait-landscape.rb).

 {include:file:samples/portrait-landscape.rb}

+## Rakefile

+New Squib projects come with a basic Rakefile.
+At this stage, it's basically just a shortcut for `ruby deck.rb` or whatever.
+But, even so this Rakefile has some advantages:

+* If you're in a subdirectory at the time, `rake` will simply traverse up an `cd` to the proper directory so you don't get rogue `_output` directories
+* If you find yourself building multiple decks, you can make your own tasks for each one individually, or all (e.g. `rake marketing`)
+* Don't need the `require squib` at the top of your code (although that breaks `ruby deck.rb`, so it's probably a bad idea)

+Here's what's included in a `squib new` command:

+{include:file:lib/squib/project_template/Rakefile}

 # Development